 2. Throwing the bowler

 Can be used to disarm or knock out the opponent, because some parts of the hat are steel-reinforced; very efficient against someone carrying a gun

 Examples: Split!, TNA Hostage, TNA Dead Men are Dangerous

 3. Blows on the body with the brolly

-Allows Steed to keep the opponent at distance and to disarm or knock him out, most efficiently done at the back, the spine, or the kidneys.
+Allows Steed to keep the opponent at distance and to disarm or knock him out, most efficiently done at the back, the spine, or in the kidneys.